NrusinghaMohanty/missingskill-learning/Git/git.md

 ## what is git ?

 * Git is an an open-source distributed version control system for tracking changes in computer files.
-* So What is version control system ? it is a system that provides with you the features of keeping a record of your software code changes, who made those changes, and at what time in a repository/folder. it just like a snapshot of every changes you have made in a code.
+* So What is version control system ?
+It is a system that provides you with the features of keeping a record of your software code changes, who made those changes, and at what time in a repository/folder.
+It just like a snapshot of every changes you have made in a code.

 ## Feature of Git

 * If you accidentally change your code and break something, git can revert it.
-* If you mistakenly delete your code, using git can assist you catch on back.
+* If you mistakenly delete your code, git can assist you catch on back.
 * Sharing your code or work with other developers on the same project.
 * It tracks the changes while someone makes changes in a file with a commit message.
-* By help of this we can deploys the source code on the remote server.
+* By help of this we can deploy the source code on the remote server.
 * Experimenting with your code without messing with the production version.

 ## Git three stages